fantasycalendar/FoundryVTT-Sequencer/docs/api/effect.md

 - `offset: object` (default `{ x: 0, y: 0 }`) - causes the location to be offset by a set amount
 - `local: boolean` - Used with `offset` to cause the location to be offset locally to the effect's rotation
 - `gridUnits: boolean` - Used with `offset` to make each whole number represent in `x` and `y` to represent the effect's scene's grid size
+- `template: boolean` - Make the effect use the defined template in the sequencer database.
+See [Why templates are useful](https://fantasycomputer.works/FoundryVTT-Sequencer/#/database-basics?id=why-templates-are-useful).

 ## Rotate Towards